China Institute In America Incorporated

 How does China Institute In America Incorporated spend its money?

 China Institute In America Incorporated directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to China Institute In America Incorporated tax-deductible?